c7ph3r10/ha_avalonq/README.md

 - Step 5: Restart home assistant and check for the new entities.
 They should be shown under helper entities.

-If you have more than one Canaan Avalon Q Home Miner you will need one copy of avalonq.yaml per device.<br>
+If you have more than one Canaan Avalon Q Home Miner you will need a copy of avalonq.yaml per device.<br>
 Make sure the above mentioned device names and of course also the file names are unique.